-- Overview of Treatment
+- Overview of SOTAP and Treatment

 - Discussion of Denial

+- Discuss Related Research

 - Presentation of a Model for Treatment of Deniers

+- Consider Client Outcomes

+- Consider Suggestions for the Future

-Sex offenders often deny various elements of their official case, and frequently minimize responsibility.
+A sizable portion of offenders deny various elements of their official case, and frequently minimize responsibility.

-Some categorically deny the offense took place.
+Some categorically deny the offense took place (our focus today).